malinaobabyjane45-creator/Quickbites/README.md

 # A Simple App Project

 A simple app project that allows you to **add restaurant menus** and **search for them**.
-This project is deployed live on Railway: [QuickBites Live](https://quickbites-production.up.railway.app)
+This project is deployed live on Railway: [QuickBites](https://quickbites-production.up.railway.app)

 ---